bradegan/CS5007/Assignment4_ConcurrentArtists/README.md

 TODO Please edit the following information in your assignment

-- Name:
+- Name: Brad Egan
 - How many hours did it take you to complete this assignment?
+20
 - Did you collaborate with any other students/TAs/Professors?
+TAs
 - Did you use any external resources?
 (Cite them below)
   - TAs
   - tbd